ember-polyfills/ember-angle-bracket-invocation-polyfill/README.md

 This addon does not support the follow features:

 - Single word component names
-- Splatting attributes with `...attributes`.
+- Explicitly splatting attributes with `...attributes`.

 Contributing